Alexis Trouillet

-Alexis Trouillet (born 23 December 2000) is a French professional footballer who plays as a midfielder for Greek Super League club Panathinaikos.
+Alexis Trouillet (born 23 December 2000) is a French professional footballer who plays as a midfielder for Ligue 2 club Rodez.

-Club career
+Career

 A youth product of Rennes, Trouillet joined OGC Nice on 31 January 2020.
 He made his professional debut with Nice in a Ligue 1 match against Strasbourg on 29 August 2020.

 On 30 August 2021, he moved to Auxerre on a season-long loan.

+Panathinaikos

+On 15 September 2022, Panathinaikos officially announced the signing of Trouillet until the summer of 2025.
+In his first game with the club, he suffered a cruciate ligament rupture, which ruled him out for the remainder of the season.

+Loan to Volos

+On 17 July 2023, he joined Volos on a season-long loan.

+Rodez

+On 3 February 2025, I liga club Wisła Kraków announced Trouillet would undergo a medical ahead of his move to the Polish side.
+However, hours later, he joined Ligue 2 club Rodez on a two-and-a-half-year deal.